vinaykumarhs2020/CarND-Vehicle-Detection/submission/project_report.md

 ![rgb-hog](../output_images/HOG_RGB.png)

+Following the some hints from the reviewers suggestions, I tried using Linear Kernel to improve the speed of detection.

 #### Machine Learning Models
 This process is done togather with previous step.
 I tried Random Forests (RF) and Support Vector Machines (SVM) on the HOG+Color features and conducted a grid search to evaluate their performance.